Core+ C++ Client

 Once the Close

-method is called on either of these objects,
+method is called on either of these objects, any subsequent operation results in an error.

 Ensuring these objects are closed promptly supports the best utilization of system resources.